PEtab-dev/petab_sciml/doc/format.rst

 long as, following the PEtab standard, they are NON_PARAMETER_TABLE_ID.
 Similarly, array inputs can be assigned condition-specific values using the :ref:`Array data <hdf5_array>` format.
 In both cases, two restrictions apply.
-First, values can only be assigned for initial PEtab conditions (the first condition  per PEtab experiment) as for pre-initialization hybridization the NN models is evaluated  prior to model initialization and simulation.
+Firstly, values can only be assigned for initial PEtab conditions (the first condition per PEtab experiment) because, with pre-initialization hybridization, the NN model is evaluated prior to model initialization and simulation.
 Assignments to non-initial conditions are ignored.
-Second, since the hybridization table defines assignments for all simulation conditions, any ``targetId`` value in the condition table cannot appear in the hybridization table, and vice versa.
+Secondly, since the hybridization table defines assignments for all simulation conditions, any ``targetId`` value in the condition table (or input ID in an array file) cannot appear in the hybridization table, and vice versa.

 NN output variables can also appear in the ``targetValue`` column of the condition table.